thioseck/Intrusion_detection_and_response/README.md

 # Intrusion detection and response

 # The scenario
 Jacqui, the security analyst for Yoyodyne's satellite office in Kalamazoo, is taking a much-needed vacation.
 Corporate has asked me to fill in for her while she enjoys some time on the beach.
+She launched a honeypot and send me an old network diagram.

 # My job
 * Analyze alerts base on captured network traffic